leanprover/logic_and_proof_lean3/propositional_logic_in_lean.rst

     -- BEGIN
     section
-      variable P : A ∨ B
+      variable h : A ∨ B

       example : C :=
-      or.elim P
+      or.elim h
-        (assume h : A,
+        (assume h1 : A,
           show C, from sorry)
-        (assume h : B,
+        (assume h1 : B,
           show C, from sorry)
     end
     -- END

+Notice that we can reuse the label ``h1`` in each branch, since, conceptually, the two branches are disjoint.

 Negation
 ~~~~~~~~